Vermont-NEA Angelo J. Dorta Award for Teaching Excellence

 3. COMMUNITY ENGAGEMENT:

-The nominee frequently interacts with parents and other community members on substantive issues in teaching and learning.
-The nominee identifies and helps to bring community resources to students in both formal and informal settings.
+The nominee frequently interacts with parents and other community members on substantive education issues.
+The nominee brings community resources to the classroom and conducts service learning projects with his or her students in the community.

 4. LEADERSHIP IN PROFESSIONAL DEVELOPMENT: